 The Basics – IDR Calculations

-One of the major benefits of income-driven repayment plans, such as IBR, is affordability.
-The Department of Education created these plans so that borrowers could afford monthly payments regardless of how much they owe.
-Daphne thinks, quite reasonably, that if she gets a large inheritance or financial gift, she needs to pay more towards her student loans.
+One of the major benefits of income-driven repayment plans is that they make student loan payments more affordable.
+The Department of Education designed these plans so that borrowers could afford their monthly payments regardless of how much they owe.
+Daphne worries, quite reasonably, that a large inheritance or financial gift will cause an increase in her monthly payments.

-Fortunately for Daphne, the formula that the government uses for determining how much you can pay is pretty simplistic.
-They consider your state of residence, family size, and most recent tax return.
-Using this information, your loan servicer calculates your discretionary income, and from that number, your monthly payment.
+Fortunately for Daphne, the government’s formula for calculating affordable payments is quite straightforward.
+It looks at your state of residence, how many people are in your family, and what you reported on your most recent tax return.
+Using this information, your loan servicer calculates your discretionary income, and sets your monthly payment based on that.
 To see this calculation in action, be sure to check out the Department of Education’s Loan Simulator.

 Adjusted Gross Income – The Important Number

-The key figure on your tax return is the adjusted gross income.
-As this number goes up, your income-driven student loan payment increases.
-If it goes down, your student loan bill will drop.
+The key figure from your tax return that affects the student loan payments under an income-driven plan is your adjusted gross income (AGI).
+In general, as this number goes up, so do your monthly payments.
+Likewise, if your AGI goes down, your student loan bill will, too.

-Daphne’s question comes down to a tax question.
+Therefore, Daphne’s question really boils down to a tax question.
 Does an inheritance or financial gift have an impact on your adjusted gross income?
-If the inheritance counts as income, it will increase her student loans.
-If it isn’t taxed, there will be no impact on her student loan payments.
+If the IRS considers the inheritance or gift to be income, her student loan payments will increase.
+If not, there will be no impact on her student loan payments.

 Inheritance Taxes and Student Loans

-To determine whether or not an inheritance or financial gift will increase your student loan payments, you will need to talk to an accountant.
-The accountant who prepares your tax return will know whether or not it will increase your AGI.
+To determine if an inheritance or financial gift will increase your student loan payments, it’s best to first consult an accountant or tax preparer.
+An accountant preparing your tax return will know whether or not the inheritance will increase your AGI.

-Generally speaking, inheritances are not taxed on the beneficiary.
-This means that the person giving the money has to pay tax on it, not the one receiving it.
-We recently discovered the same thing when looking at gift taxes and student loan help from family.
+Generally speaking, inheritances are not taxed on the beneficiary (the person receiving the inheritance).
+It is usually the person providing the inheritance who is expected to pay the taxes on it.
+This concept is handled similarly when looking at gift taxes and student loan help from family.

-However, it is worth noting that even if it is not taxed at the federal level, there still might be state taxes, depending upon where you live.
-The good news is that even if there are state taxes, it won’t change your student loans.
+It is worth noting that, even if an inheritance is not taxed at the federal level, there might be state taxes to consider.
+Fortunately, even if there are state taxes, it won’t affect your student loan payments.

 The Dreaded Exception and How to Get Around It